acend/kubernetes-basics-training/content/en/docs/introduction/yaml.md

 For more information and the full spec have a look at https://yaml.org/

 ## A simple file

-Let's look at a YAML file for a overview:
+Let's look at a YAML file for an overview:

 ```yaml
 ---
 foo: "foo is not bar"
 bar: "bar is not foo"